 We draw attention to note 1 in the financial statements concerning the group's and parent company's ability to continue as a going concern.
 In March 2017 the group was informed by COFIDE that it had revoked the mandate to structure the senior debt for the development of the Ollachea Gold Project, and required repayment of the US\$70 million Bridge Loan in June 2017.
-The group has temporarily suspended any enforcement proceedings by COFIDE regarding repayment of the Bridge Loan, and has entered into an arbitration process which must conclude before September 2019.
-The group has also submitted a claim for damages against COFIDE.
-The group is seeking alternative sources of financing to be able to repay the Bridge Loan and obtain the necessary investment to develop the Ollachea Gold Project.
+The group suspended any enforcement proceedings by COFIDE regarding repayment of the Bridge Loan, and entered into an arbitration process.
+The group submitted a claim for damages against COFIDE and on 13 September 2019 the Court of Arbitration issued its Final Arbitration Award in favour of the group.
+The Award provides that COFIDE must pay to the Company an aggregate amount of \$34.2 million and that COFIDE is the creditor of the Bridge Loan.
+COFIDE first appealed the Award before the Court of Arbitration, which was denied, and secondly ask the Peruvian Judicial Courts for an annulment of the Award.
+The two parties are continuing to engage under a Memorandum of Understanding, which expires on 31 March 2020, but no agreement has yet been reached at the date of this report.
+The group continues to seek an alternative source of funds to enable repayment of the Bridge Loan plus interest.

 The cash generated from gold production at the Corihuarmi Mine is required to fund the working capital requirements of the group in the meantime.